The Ultimate Guide to Growing Chickpeas

 - Make a small indentation in the centre of each module, about 3cm deep

-- Place a chickpea seed into each indentation and then cover back over with soil.
-While you can sow two seeds per module and then thin out the weaker seedling, chickpeas usually germinate well, meaning that this isn’t necessary
+- Plant chickpea seeds into each indentation and then cover back over with soil.
+While you can sow two seeds per module and then thin out the weaker chickpea seedlings, chickpeas usually germinate well, meaning that this isn’t necessary

 - Water lightly again and then place your seeds somewhere warm, but not hot.
 Chickpeas germinate best at temperatures between 10-15°C

 Chickpea seeds germinate quickly – you’ll notice seedlings appearing in just two to three days.
 At this point, move your trays somewhere bright and sunny and keep the soil in each module consistently damp.
 Continue growing your chickpeas on indoors until you’ve had your last spring frost.